gitter-badger/Zerfall-Java/README.md

-### Zerfall-Java
+### What is this pile of spaghetti code?
-A Java version of the Processing game Zerfall, built in Eclipse Neon.
+A Java 8 version of the Processing game Zerfall, built in Eclipse Neon.
 I really need to stop changing programming languages.